dzackgarza/Notes/Conferences/UCSD Algebraic Geometry Jan 2019/Friday.md

 Physicists interested in $CY\dash$threefolds with small Hodge numbers (bidegree < 20)

 Why should we be interested in these?
 Show up in Physics, (Enumerative) Geometry, Arithmetic.
 What's special about dimension 3?
-Counting curves on a $CY\dash$threefold is formally a zero-dimensional problem.
+Counting curves on a $CY\dash$threefold is virtually a zero-dimensional problem.